Fitzwilliam College, Cambridge: The Olisa Library (2009)

 A new library and IT centre was completed in 2009.
 As of January 2010, its book collection contains around 60,000 volumes and increases by about 1,000 volumes each year.
-At a cost of £5m, the building was designed by Edward Cullinan, who had worked with Lasdun on the original college plan, and who was undertaking his first major project after receiving the Royal Gold Medal in 2008.
-It was built as an extension to the uncompleted east wing of Tree Court and was designed to allow maximum luminosity and energy efficiency.
+The building was designed by Edward Cullinan, who had worked with Lasdun on the original college plan, and was undertaking his first major project after receiving the Royal Gold Medal in 2008.
+It was built as an extension to the uncompleted east wing of Tree Court.

-The building, opened in April 2010 by the Duke of Edinburgh, is also fitted with extensive computing facilities and includes separate underground computer rooms for undergraduates and postgraduates.
+The building was opened in April 2010 by the Duke of Edinburgh and is fitted with extensive computing facilities.
 In 2011, alumnus Ken Olisa donated £1.4m to the development of the Library and IT Centre.
-In tribute to this generosity, the building was named the Olisa Library.
-Unlike most college libraries, it is open 24 hours a day and 7 days a week.
+In tribute the building was named the Olisa Library.

 Because Fitzwilliam is at the top of one of the few hills in Cambridge, the Olisa Library's tower is one of the highest points in the city, sometimes said to be the highest.